 6. Marketing Database coupled with Email or Marketing Automation

-Email marketing is vastly underutilized in accounting.
-It’s really quite easy to implement.
+Email marketing is vastly underutilized in professional and financial services marketing, including for accounting practices.
+It’s really quite easy and inexpensive to implement.
 All you need are three things:

 - A list management tool

 - Your client list with emails and preferably permission

 - Content for your newsletters and marketing emails

 List Management Tools